 Are ant hills suddenly overtaking your lawn and invading your garden?
 You don’t have to resort to chemicals or ant traps.
 Step away from that bottle of Raid and try these homemade solutions instead.

-The Best Way to Get Rid of Ants in Your House or Lawn
+The Best Ways to Get Rid of Ants in Your House or Lawn

-Also, don’t skip the jar lid step if you’re putting it on your lawn.
-It will kill your grass–I’ve learned this the hard way.
+TIP: Don’t skip the jar lid step when putting this remedy on your lawn, as it will kill your grass.
+I’ve learned this the hard way.

-However, for those of you that have kids or pets that get into everything, using Borax is not going to work for you.
-In that case, move on to option B. . .
+For those of you with kids or pets that get into everything, using Borax will not work for you.
+In that case, move on to option B…

 If you need to keep your pets and kids safe, sprinkle a generous dose of cornmeal on and around the affected area.
 The ants will eat the cornmeal, and it will expand too much in their stomachs and kill them.